-- 1. Transportation will not be provided for: - Varsity teams traveling to schools within greater Sacramento area. - Any contest starting after 6:00 p.m. - Any contest on a non-school day or weekend - 2.
-When buses are used they will be for drop-off only, and parents will be expected to plan for transporting their child(ren) home.
+- 1. Transportation will be provided for all necessary travel for athletic contests except: - Varsity teams traveling to schools within the greater Sacramento area. - Any contest starting after 6:00 pm. - Transportation home from sub-varsity contests ending after 6:00 pm and within the greater Sacramento area. - Any contest on a non-school day or weekend.

+If for any reason, buses are used within the greater Sacramento area, they will for drop off only and parents will be expected to plan for transporting their student home.